Apple iPhone 14 Pro Max Review: The best iPhone... so far!

 While such a difference might not sound particularly big, the display unlocks a nifty new functionality (which has been on Android for years) - Always-On display.
 See, having a 1Hz refresh rate option allows the iPhone 14 Pro Max to go into an always-on state that keeps aspects of the lock screen, including the subject of your lock screen wallpaper, clock face, and a few other widgets dimly lit but visible at all times.
 There are a few scenarios in which the always-on display won't kick in - when the phone is face down, in your pocket, hasn't been used in a while, or if you've disabled the feature with the hopes of getting some extra battery life.

-Circling back on some other display details, the iPhone 14 Pro Max has an ever so-slightly-taller 20:9 screen aspect ratio, unlike the 19.5:9 aspect ratio we have on most previous iPhones.
+Circling back on some other display details, the iPhone 14 Pro Max has an ever-so-slightly-taller 20:9 screen aspect ratio, unlike the 19.5:9 aspect ratio we have on most previous iPhones.
 It's also much brighter, reportedly hitting a peak brightness of up to 2,000 nits in broad daylight and up to 1,600 nits in HDR mode.
-However, maximum brightness adjustable by the user hits slightly over 1,000 nits.
+However, manually setting the brightness to its maximum level will let the user hit a bit over 1,000 nits.

 iPhone 14 Pro Max Camera